renatoosousa/NewYorkCityTaxiTripDuration/README.md

 #### Data Cleaning
 In this section, I explain how I filtered data that did not look right.
 After analyzing outliers, global filters are defined (for everyone who uses this database).
 ##### Trip Duration
-when analyzing the distribution of trips by duration, we can find trips with more than 600 minutes (10 hours) and others with 0 minutes.
+when analyzing the distribution of trips by duration, we can find trips with more than `600 minutes` (`10 hours`) and others with `0 minutes`.
 To delete this unusual data, a category has been created `TripDurationCategory`:
 ```
 IF [trip_durationMinute] > 180
 THEN 'Invalid Trip'